 You can basically assign a macOS device by using the new Apple Configurator for iOS and add them to your organization.
 Yes, now we are on-par with Windows Autopilot, where you are able to manually register a device in Windows Autopilot as well 👍.

 Let’s have a look what macOS and Microsoft Intune can deliver, if we look at MDM and configuration profiles.
-Microsoft Intune is a MDM system and fulfills the requirements to do device channel MDM management for macOS.
+Microsoft Intune is an MDM system and fulfills the requirements to do device channel MDM management for macOS.
 We can push profiles to the OS via pre-defined templates or custom ones (.mobileconfigs or preference files).
 Most of our configuration requirements should be solved with this.

 It is straight forward to create some configuration settings and assign them to Azure AD groups.
 I will not go into detail here about the configurations, but I really want to recommend to check out the Intune based deployment guide for Microsoft Defender for Endpoint on macOS and the GitHub repo for macOS Defender configs.
 Deploying Defender involves the app (use the built-in one as it is maintained by MS and you don’t have to package anything Apps > All Apps > Add > App type: Microsoft Defender for Endpoint – macOS) and a few configuration profiles like system extensions, settings catalog, custom profiles etc. If you have successfully deployed Defender, you are already touched most of the profile variations.
 As I talked about synergy effects in the introduction, for me it is a natural thing to utilize the same security tools I implement for the Windows devices.
 This way we get a holistic view on our enterprise environment and are able to connect the dots in case of an incident.
 In regards to the configurations we have similar synergy effects, as we are already familiar with MDM profiles for Windows, we can do the same management for macOS.
-Of course we have to learn about the macOS architecture and features, but as soon as you understand the macOS features and architecture the setup of the configuration profiles is straight forward.
-So, as an Windows admin, get familiar with the macOS principles to understand them to successful configure them for your needs.
+Of course, we have to learn about the macOS architecture and features, but as soon as you understand the macOS features and architecture the setup of the configuration profiles is straight forward.
+So, as a Windows admin, get familiar with the macOS principles to understand them to successful configure them for your needs.
 A good example might be FileVault, it is the encryption technology for macOS and honestly from management perspective it is not far away from the BitLocker approach.
 You can generate a recovery key, backup it to Intune, let it rotate etc.

 And by the way, a proper naming convention for your configuration profiles are a real advantage.
 I follow the following naming scheme: